jspreadsheet/plugins/xls/README.md

 <h2 style='margin-bottom: 0px;'>JSpreadsheet to XLS</h2>

-This plugin helps the export a XLS from a jexcel spreadsheet.<br><br>
+This plugin helps the export a XLS from a jspreadsheet worksheet.<br><br>

 <h2>Author</h2>
 This is an official Jspreadsheet Plugin.<br><br>